 Whether Dentists Should Lease or Buy Real Estate

-Real estate is another area to focus for Kara and Nick, including lease negotiations and real estate purchases.
-They advise on the creation of a real estate holding companies and ensure that title is clean when acquiring a property.
+Real estate is another area to focus for Nick, including lease negotiations and real estate purchases.
+He advises on the creation of a real estate holding companies and ensure that title is clean when acquiring a property.

 Limit Blind Spots Related to Your Dental Practice Business

 Every transaction has its own unique aspects and often hard to predict those challenges in advance, our history of working with Iowa dentists has built extensive working knowledge in the area.
-In the decade Nick and Kara have been working with dentists and dental practices, they have seen them grow and become much more sophisticated and successful practices.
+In the decade Nick has been working with dentists and dental practices, he has seen them grow and become much more sophisticated and successful practices.